-Our approach is designed to work with a variety of deformable models that support a basic two-step simulation process: (1) a fast timestep of deformable dynamics; (2) fast evaluation of individual deformed surface point positions and normals to adaptively resolve contact.
-Suitable reduced models include classic linear modal vibration models, reduced nonlinear models, low-resolution deformable models with embedded geometry, multi-resolution models, articulated rigid or flexible multibodies or skinned deformable models.
+deformable models with embedded geometry, multiresolution models, and articulated rigid or flexible multibodies or skinned deformable models.
 We collectively refer to such models as reduced deformable models.
-In our implementation we employ reduced geometrically nonlinear FEM models [4].
-These models run at haptics rates, e.g., much less than one hundred microseconds per timestep in our examples, and are suitable for large deformations with large rotations but small local strain.
-We make extensive use of the low-dimensional shape parameterization for timecritical collision and force processing.
-Regardless of the particular reduced deformation model used, our approach addresses stable haptic display of distributed contact between two objects each with non-trivial geometry.
+In our implementation, we employ reduced geometrically nonlinear FEM models [4].
+These models run at haptic rates, e.g., much less than 100 μ s per time step in our examples, and are suitable for large deformations with large rotations but small local strain.
+We make extensive use of the low-dimensional shape parameterization for time-critical collision and force processing.
+Regardless of the particular reduced deformation model used, our approach addresses stable haptic display of distributed contact between two objects, each with nontrivial geometry.

 As in VPS, one of our objects is modeled as a pointshell.
 We explore the relationship between point-sampling and haptic stability, and propose pointshells that near-uniformly sample a smooth offset surface to the input triangle ("polygon soup") mesh.
-Instead of a VPS voxmap, we use a floating-point signed-distance field to (a) make the contact force continuous (improving stability), (b) support time-critical contact estimation, and (c) exploit temporal coherence.
-At every haptic cycle, pointshell points are queried against the distance field to determine contact and compute contact forces (see Figure 4).
+Instead of a VPS voxmap, we use a floatingpoint signed-distance field to 1) make the contact force continuous (improving stability), 2) support time-critical contact estimation, and 3) exploit temporal coherence.
+At every haptic cycle, pointshell points are queried against the distance field to determine contact and compute contact forces (see Fig. 4).
 We support contact between a rigid and a reduced deformable model using a rigid distance field and a deformable pointshell.
-We introduce outputsensitive signed-distance field oracles for deformable models to support contact between two reduced deformable models.
+We introduce output-sensitive signed-distance field oracles for deformable models to support contact between two reduced deformable models.
 Our approach scales with increasing geometric detail.
-To the best of our knowledge, we are first to demonstrate haptic rendering of deformable contact, with several simultaneous contact sites, on a 6-DoF haptic device, with force and torque stiffnesses at hardware device limits, between such geometrically complex models.
+To the best of our knowledge, we are the first to demonstrate haptic rendering of deformable contact, with several simultaneous contact sites, on a 6-DoF haptic device, with force and torque stiffnesses at hardware device limits, between such geometrically complex models.